 For driving directions, please access Google Maps directions.

 Hourly visitor parking is limited around the Westgate Building and on campus.
-The closest parking area with visitor spaces is the Nittany Parking Deck.
-Visitors can also purchase a one-day permit to park in the Eisenhower Deck, any orange lots, or commuter lots.
+The closest parking areas with visitor spaces are the West Deck and the Nittany Parking Deck.
 Additional parking information is available on the Penn State Transportation Services website.

 Once on campus, visit the campus map for building locations and walking directions.